alajemba-vik/gendright/README.md

 - **Seamless Integration**: Works across Android apps with an accessible floating icon that users can tap to see suggestions.
 - **Customizable Feedback**: Users can select and edit suggestions, fostering a more conscious and respectful communication style.

-How It Works
+How it works
 ------------

-GendRight uses Vertex AI Gemini API with the Gemini 1.5 Flash model to analyze text and offer relevant suggestions.
-Built with Firebase, the app ensures secure interaction with the model.
-The app's implements dynamic theming to really provide users a more personal and safe feeling.
+GendRight uses Google AI client SDK with the Gemini 1.5 Flash model to analyze text and offer relevant suggestions.
+The app's implements dynamic colors to really provide users a more personal and safer feeling.

-Getting Started
+Getting started on testing locally
 ------------
-Test Gendright locally

 ## Prerequisites